anchor14/anchor-blog/src/blogs/gunshots.md

 Eversmann: I was talking to Blackburn the other day, and he asked me "What changed?
 Why are we going home?" and I said "Nothing."
 That's not true either; I think everything's changed.
 I know I've changed.

 You know a friend of mine asked me before I got here; it's when we were all shipping out.
 He asked me "Why are you going to fight somebody else's war?
-What, do you think you're heroes?"
+What, do you think you're all heroes?"
 I didn't know what to say at the time, but if he'd ask me again I'd say no. I'd say there's no way in hell.
 Nobody asks to be a hero.